Kushan-Nilanga/sit719/5.1D/writing/Report - Don Athalage.md

 Details of each of these parameters can be found in the [sklearn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html).

 **SVM**\
-Support vector machines (SVMs, also support vector networks) are supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis.
-Given a set of training samples, each marked as belonging to one or the other of two categories, an SVM training algorithm builds a model that assigns new test samples to one category or the other, making it a non-probabilistic binary linear classifier.
+Support vector machines are supervised classification models that attempt to find a hyperplane that separates the data into classes.
+These hyperplanes are found by fitting different function to the dataset and then picking the one that satisfies to gain the best performance.
+We can use OneVsRestClassifier to train a separate classifier for each class.
 Below is the grid space used for hyperparameter tuning.

 <pre>svm_param_grid = {
     'clf__estimator__C': [0.001, 0.01, 0.1, 1, 10, 100, 1000],